Glenville Village 1870 to 1904

-Goff ran for mayor on the Republican ticket and won in a special election in April 1903 in spite of his personal protests.
+Goff ran for mayor on the Republican ticket and won in a special election in April 1903 despite his protests.
 Acting as mayor, he succeeded in abolishing gambling at the Glenville Race Track, much to the dismay of influential friends.
-This was his introduction into public affairs of a community that soon came to know and appreciate his inflexible adherence to law, order, and duty.
+This was his introduction into public affairs of a community that soon came to know and appreciate his inflexible adherence to the law, order, and duty.

-Abram Garfield, in his first run for office, became a councilman by a vote of 413 for and 281 against.
-Garfield introduced an ordinance that provided for a common council for the Village of Glenville to be classified as a city.
+Abram Garfield, in his first run for office, became a councilman by a vote of 413 for and 281 opposed.
+Garfield introduced an ordinance that provided for the Village of Glenville to be classified as a city.
 Clifford Neff ran for the Republican nomination for the solicitor of Glenville.

 Mayor Goff, and C. A. Judson, president of the school board, were presented with petitions from all of the community’s wards south of the railroad tracks requesting a merger with Cleveland.

 Both Goff and Judson were attorneys, and neither was associated with the scandals.
 They became the principal implementers of the merger negotiations.
 The one difficulty was Glenville on the Lake’s disaffection with a merger.
 Many of the summer residents lived on Euclid Avenue and were aware of how rapidly large cities changed, particularly with escalating property valuations and taxes coupled with almost no control of land use.
 They had moved to Glenville on the Lake to escape Cleveland’s filth, noise, crime, government, and teeming immigrant masses.
 Hostility toward Tom Johnson’s Progressive policies and contentious personality was a motivating factor in the determination to avoid annexation at all costs.

 Secession leaders in Glenville on the Lake allowed public debate over the wisdom of annexation to run its course while there was maneuvering behind the scenes.

 First, the secessionists had to determine whether their small number of taxpayers would be willing to go it alone.